 What Is a Linter?
 A Brief Overview

-The Wikipedia article then goes on to say that the term linter comes from a tool that analyzed C source code.
+The term linter comes from a tool originally called “lint” that analyzed C source code.
 The computer scientist Stephen C. Johnson developed this utility in 1978 when he worked at Bell Labs.

 Both the original lint tool, as well as earlier similar utilities, had the goal of analyzing source code to come up with compiler optimizations.
 Over time, lint-like tools started adding many other types of checks and verification.

 However, as we’ve mentioned during the introduction, linters aren’t restricted to compiled languages.
 On the contrary: we could say that linters are way more valuable for interpreted languages since there’s no compiler to detect errors during development time.

 Advantages of Linting

 You’ve just learned the definition of linter.
 You now also know when this type of tool was invented, and by whom.
 You probably have by now at least a general idea of what a linter can do for your code.
 But in more practical terms, what are the benefits that this type of tool can provide?
 Here are some:

 - Fewer discussions about code style and aesthetic choices during code reviews

 - Objective measurement of code quality

 The next section covers some of the types of verifications that linters provide.
 After reading it, you’ll understand how linters provide the benefits above.